 But this isn’t the type of book kids can race through.
 It’s not a Harry Potter type experience – Chapter 24, for instance, is titled Emperors In the Age Of Chivalry.
 You’re not going to find many kids who know what that word means, eh?
 Consequently, the intelligent handling of major human history makes it endearing for adults, even if children may get a tad confused when they come across some big old words.

 But where the book excels is in taking complex and often difficult topics and making them readable.
 Take the video above, for example, which takes 20 minutes to display what humans have been up to since 134,000 BCE.
 What Gombrich did is look at the good and the bad, select wisely, and stuff it all into a wise old tome that makes for engaging reading; a history of everything in less than 300 pages.

 For adults, the work will likely inspire you to read further into new topics, and encourage you to be a pacifist in this age of excess and tumult.
 For children, it’s also a lesson in humanity.
 This is why we recommend the full quality, illustrated edition to help enthral young ones further.
 With this book, they can understand the world, their place in it, and how to approach the future.
 Yes, A Little History of the World is a grand achievement.

 A Quick Catch Up

-If you’d like to skip ahead and learn a few things here and now, historian David Christian provides a run through human history in less than 20 minutes above!
+If you’d like to skip ahead and learn a few things here and now, historian David Christian provides a run through human history in less than 20 minutes above.
 Alternatively, it might inspire you to pick up Gombrich’s book and get to grips with the history of everything.
-After this, especially for adults, we can also recommend Sapiens: A Brief History of Humankind by Yuval Noah Harari and even Roy Porter’s Blood & Guts: A Short History of Medicine to further your knowledge.
+Additionally, a fine accompaniment, for anyone looking for a more thorough scientific analysis, is Sapiens: A Brief History of Humankind by Yuval Noah Harari.